 We’ll compare the difference between Bank of America Merchant Services and Fattmerchant so you can make the best decision for your business.

-With its secure and helpful products and services for merchants, Bank of America merchant services can be a viable payment processing option for some businesses.
+With its once secure and helpful products and services for merchants, Bank of America merchant services was previously a viable payment processing option for some businesses.
 They offer a tablet POS system, mobile payment processing, along with small business eCommerce solutions.
-Before you sign, be sure to review the following ways that BOA falls short for businesses.
+Before you sign, be sure to review the following ways that Bank of America falls short for businesses.

-In general, with Bank of America you’ll find:
+In general, many businesses using Bank of America will find: